University Catalog 2024-2025

 North Carolina Japan Center

 The NC Japan Center was established in July 1980 to strengthen the state’s academic, economic, scientific, and cultural ties with Japan.
-In its many aspects, the Center serves as a focal point for interaction between Japanese and North Carolinians.
+In its many aspects, the Center serves as a focal point for interaction between the people of Japan and North Carolinians.
 It is a statewide resource intended to assist all citizens, universities, companies, and public and private institutions in relations with the Japanese.
-The NC Japan Center works to inform people of the state about modern Japan and its people.
-It also provides information and resources for Japanese citizens living in North Carolina.
+The NC Japan Center works to inform people of the state about modern Japan and its people while providing information and resources for Japanese citizens living in North Carolina.
+The Center is also steward of the Harry C. Kelly Memorial Fund which provides annual scholarships and awards to NC State University students and faculty in STEM for learning experiences in, or related to, Japan.

-Consistent with NC State’s "Think and Do" land-grant mission, the NC Japan Center works in partnership with the Economic Development Partnership of North Carolina to attract Japanese businesses to the state, as well as strengthens relationships between NC State and academic partners in Japan.
-An external Board of Advisors includes prominent citizens of North Carolina who have a strong interest in Japan and US-Japan relations.
-Its Academic Advisory Committee consists of faculty from colleges across the university who provide guidance and direction for academic exchange and development.
-The NC Japan Center cooperates closely with the NC State Japanese language program and provides a full range of non-credit Japanese language courses to the public.
+Embracing NC State’s "Think and Do" land-grant mission, the NC Japan Center works in partnership with statewide, regional, and local economic development agencies to attract Japanese businesses to North Carolina, as well as strengthen relationships between NC State University and academic partners in Japan.
+The Center's external Board of Advisors includes prominent citizens of North Carolina who have a strong interest in Japan and US-Japan relations, and its Academic Advisory Committee consists of faculty from colleges across the university who provide guidance and direction for academic exchange and development.
+The NC Japan Center cooperates closely with the NC State University Japanese language program to engage with and support learners of Japanese, while also providing a full range of its own non-credit Japanese language courses to the public.

 International Students